nipuniuthpala/qualitest/README.md

 Run the TestSiteRunner class in the src/test folder.

-You can see the  Test reports under target/ cucumber-reports
+You can see the  Test reports generated under target/ cucumber-reports

 index.html will give you the Passed steps in the feature file.

 ![title](https://github.com/nipuniuthpala/images/blob/master/results.png)

+Further Improvements can be done using Cucimber Extent reporting as well.